OP-TED/ePO/implementation/ePayment/README.md

-# eSubmission
+# ePayment

 **Description**:

-The eSubmission module contains classes related to the concept of the ESPD Response.
+The ePayment module contains classes related to the concepts of the Payment data.

 **Files**: